homebridge/docker-homebridge/README.md

 This Alpine/Debian Linux based Docker image allows you to run [Nfarina's](https://github.com/nfarina) [Homebridge](https://github.com/nfarina/homebridge) on your home network which emulates the iOS HomeKit API.

+This is a multi-arch image and will also run on a Raspberry Pi or other Docker-enabled ARMv6/7/8 devices.

   * [Guides](#guides)
   * [Compatibility](#compatibility)
   * [Usage](#usage)